 London Youth Choir Big Bursary Challenge

 Since 2012, the London Youth Choir (LYC) has demonstrated its belief in the transformative effects of singing together.
-In order to realise the potential of those children from more deprived and challenging circumstances, we need to raise £15,000 to support their annual membership of the LYC.
+In order to realise the potential of all young children from across London, irrespective of background, we need to raise £25,000 to provide bursaries and training subsidies.

 LYC is wanting to welcome more young singers from areas where there are few opportunities for high quality choral singing and, where families have little aspiration for their children to join high profile performing groups like the LYC.
 Too many barriers exist, both financial and social, which is denying talented children a chance to work with leading practitioners and take part in major musical events including their schools that have limited resources.